rz295/IIB-Project/ProjectLogbook.md

 ## Project Logbook
 ---
 ### Wednesday - October 14th, 2020 - Rae + Phillip
-In terms of next steps, Rae will need to:
+In terms of next steps, Rae would need to:
 * Complete Hazard Assessment Form
 * Read the 3 suggested background materials sent (2 about Dimensional Function Synthesis and 1 about Machine Learning)

 ### Thursday - October 22nd, 2020 - Rae + Phillip
-In terms of next steps, Rae will need to:
+In terms of next steps, Rae would need to:
 * Look into warp-data-stream repository, inspect the available sensing measurements and propose 6 potential sensing applications from adopting at least one sensor given (e.g. pendulum could be one of the possible applications)
 * Look into pedometer repository, observe how the pedometer example is implemented and write in C for a pendulum example that takes in accelerometer or gyrometer data and outputs oscillation period
 * Submit a project timeline proposal after having a better understanding of the project over this weekend